saraparveen26/Python-API---Weather-and-Vacation/README.md

 A new hotels dataframe is then created for my ideal cities to store city, country, coordinates, and humidity data and another blank column is created for hotel names.
 Using Geoapify API, the first hotel located within 10,000 meters of the coordinates of each ideal vacation city is retrieved and added to the empty Hotel Name column created previously.

-As a final step, the ideal cities are then plotted on a map with the size of each city point correspondign to teh humidity level in the city.
+As a final step, the ideal cities are then plotted on a map with the size of each city point corresponding to the humidity level in the city.
 The hover message is updated to include hotel name and country information.